 The Douglases in the ’45

 Men join armies for all sorts of reasons so we can’t just say “Our lot were Presbyterian so they wouldn’t support Prince Charlie.”
 That may well be true- most of the rebels were Episcopalian.
 But bear in mind that some people were forced “out.”
-Being a wargamer with a strong interest in this period I could go on for ages about the armies and people involved but you are safe.
+Being a wargamer with a strong interest in this period I could go on for ages about the armies and people involved but you are safe from that.

 The Murray family was divided again.
 On one side was the 2nd Duke at Blair Castle.
 He raised tenants early on against the rebellion but unfortunately no list survives.
 Maybe one or two of our ancestors were called up, or maybe he only raised men from the immediate area around the castle.